Fitelligence/fitelligence-app/README.md

 - [ ] [**Current Workout Screen**]
 * User can track an individual exercise by the category (abs, chest, legs, etc.), weight, reps, and set.
 - [ ] [**Add Custom Workout Form/Screen**]
 * User can add new custom exercises if a desired exercise is not already an option.
+- [x] [**Add Workout Schedule Screen**]
+* User can view scheduled workouts on a calendar screen and list.
 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)